jasonumiker/kubernetes-training/README.md

 **NOTE:** You need to be careful with Pod Constraints because people usually don't launch them directly - they do it via ReplicaSets/Deployments/StatefulSets etc. And so they won't hit the Constraint when you do the `kubectl apply` like you did here - but instead it'll take their Deployment and then that will tell a ReplicaSet to do it and then the ReplicaSet will fail to be able to launch the Pods in the end.
 If you are going to do constraints on Pods then you should have some form of testing/linting in the pipeline etc. to catch things before they are deployed as well - and treat Gatekeeper as a fail-safe last-resort control used in tandem.

 ## GitOps with Argo CD
-GitOps is the idea that, since literally *everything* in Kubernetes is declarative YAML, and git is a really good way to manage lots of files (keep all the history, enforce peer review via pull requests, etc.) that we should make a git repo the "source of truth" for what is going on in our clusters.
+GitOps is the idea that, since literally *everything* in Kubernetes is declarative YAML (even imperative commands you run with kubectl either generate a new YAML document or edit an existing one against the Kubernetes API behind the scenes), and git is a really good way to manage lots of files (keep all the history, enforce peer review via pull requests, etc.) that we should make a git repo the "source of truth" for what is going on in our clusters.

-The way that this works is that a controller, the most popular of which is [Argo CD](https://argo-cd.readthedocs.io/en/stable/), sits in the cluster watching the git repo on a particular branch in particular folders etc., and syncs the resources on your cluster(s) with what is in git.
+The way that this works is that a controller, the most popular of which is [Argo CD](https://argo-cd.readthedocs.io/en/stable/), sits in the cluster watching the git repo on a particular branch for K8s YAML manifests in particular folders etc., and continually syncs the resources on your cluster(s) with what it sees in git.

 The way that this works is that Argo has extended your kubernetes with the custom resource [Application](https://argo-cd.readthedocs.io/en/latest/user-guide/application-specification/) - and this tells Argo what it should be syncing.
 This can point to a folder with a kustomization.yaml in it and it'll do Kustomize.
 Or it can specify a Helm chart you'd like to deploy along with the version and the requied values and it'll do that too.
 And you can mix and match the two as you'll see below.